abdullahgenc/Flickr-Lite/README.md

 Note: Before the application is run, it is necessary to assign the current api to the apiKey variable in the FlickrAPI.swift file.

-## Requirements I Couldnt Make on Time

-- User profile editing operation.
-- Display of liked and saved posts on the profile page. (post informations are successfully stored in firestore)
-- Using IQKeyboardManager

-Remaining requirements and developments will be done at develop branch.

 ## App Overview

 https://user-images.githubusercontent.com/47529941/196901036-288011fe-210e-41cd-b117-bc0d3fcf87f7.mp4